abhiti01/gator-study/sprint4.md

 4. Conducted standup meetings everyday to discuss the progress.
 5. Added Unit test for new developments.
 #### Frontend -
+1. Fetched, cached and revalidated authentication data with SWR, increasing performance by upto 50%.
-1. Added suggested playlists with Youtube's API.
+2. Added suggested playlists with Youtube's API.
 Users can play, pause or switch between playlists.
 3. Implemented chat with Pusher.
 Users can chat in the general channel or in group-specific channels.
 4. Added a feature for creating study notes and saving them.
 User can see their old notes when they log in the next time.
 5. Created integration specs for new features.